FinalSpark-np/LiveMEA_rs/README.md

 FinalSpark-RS is a Rust library for live data recording from MEA (Microelectrode Array) devices.
 It enables real-time data acquisition and processing from MEA devices over a network connection.

 ## Features
-- Connects to an MEA server to retrieve live data.
+- Connects to an MEA server to retrieve live data
-- Supports both single-sample and multi-sample data recording.
+- Supports both single-sample and multi-sample data recording
-- Uses `tokio` for asynchronous networking.
+- Uses `tokio` for asynchronous networking
-- Parses and structures incoming data into a `LiveData` format.
+- Structured data output with timestamps and electrode readings

 ## Installation